sxjczzl/Homebrew-brew/.github/ISSUE_TEMPLATE/feature.md

 ## Relevance

-_How the proposed feature would be relevant to at least 90% of Homebrew users/maintainers._
+_How the proposed feature would be relevant to at least 90% of Homebrew users._

 replace me